iliaonishchenko/spark-pp/PITCHME.md

 #### Spark distributed mode
 @snapped
 ---
-* master-slave architecture
+* Master-slave architecture
-* driver is the process where the main method runs
+* Driver is the process where the main method runs
-* executors are responsible for running the individual tasks in given Spark job
+* Executors are responsible for running the individual tasks in given Spark job
-* driver + executor == spark app
+* Driver + executor == spark app
 ---
 ### There are 3 collection types:
-@Snap[east]
+@snap[east]
-* Resilient Distributed Datasets
+* RDD
 * DataFrame
 * Dataset
 @snapped
 @snap[west]
+and they are
 * resilient
 * distributed
 * immutable